 SEO Optimize your page for that keyword

 On-page optimization is everything you do on each individual page to make that page rank better in search engines.
-On-page SEO is the easy part to learn, but unfortunately many websites get it wrong.
+On-page SEO is the easy part to learn, but unfortunately, many websites get it wrong.

 Use your keywords in the title of your page.

 This is the most important thing you can do to rank better in Google.
-Even if you have no idea what you are doing, if you get your title right, your page will rank better in Google.
+Even if you have no idea what you are doing, if you get your title right, your page will rank better on Google.

-The first thing I do when I review a client’s website is look at the titles on their pages.
+The first thing I do when I review a client’s website is to look at the titles on their pages.
 You would be amazed at how many professionally designed websites are not search engine optimized.
 Just because you hired a professional to design your site, doesn’t mean it’s optimized for search.

-I wanted this page to be found for “seo is not that hard” so, I used my main keywords in the title, and then used similar words in the content – like search engine optimization, Google, difficult, and easy.
+I wanted this page to be found for “SEO is not that hard” so, I used my main keywords in the title and then used similar words in the content – like search engine optimization, Google, difficult, and easy.